danielgtaylor/huma/README.md

 Sometimes the built-in validation isn't sufficient for your use-case, or you want to do something more complex with the incoming request object.
 This is where resolvers come in.

-Any input struct can be a resolver by implementing the `huma.Resolver` interface, including embedded structs.
+Any input struct can be a resolver by implementing the `huma.Resolver` or `huma.ResolverWithPath` interface, including embedded structs.
 Each resolver takes the current context and can return a list of exhaustive errors.
 For example:

 ```go
 // MyInput demonstrates inputs/transformation